 Repeatedly, beauty magazine editors have admitted to airbrushing wrinkles and “apparent flaws” of their elder models.
 Many are averse to models aged above 45.
 This is equivalent to asking women above a certain age to hide signs of aging.

 Cindy Joseph became the icon of greynaissance which started the concept of embracing age.
 You don't have to keep looking younger, but in fact, you can look fabulous irrespective of the age you are.

 Today, there has been a splurge of grey movement over social media and digital media, some iconic silver women have shown their authentic best in the 50s to inspire other women and retain the original silver patterns on a screen.

 Luisa (50), from Australia lives up to her grey hair beauty by radiating her fashion fun across Instagram.
 She has a niche in styling wardrobe and accessories that pairs up with her grey hair assigning her a creative grey-n-dazzling model image.

-Fransje (52), from Netherlands, is a silver vixen fusing art and aging with stunning confidence.
-From buns to braids to naming her hair color "Antique Blond", she believes in a vintAGE approach while living her life in original flavors.
+Fransje (52), from the Netherlands, is a silver vixen fusing art and aging with stunning confidence.
+From buns to braids to naming her hair color "Antique Blond", she believes in a vintage approach while living her life in original flavors.
 She is perhaps a remarkable inspiration caught in the silver sisters community!

 Icons like Cindy matters, even to people who are not keen on fashion or cosmetics.
 She espouses the idea of authenticity and needs to be pro-age.